MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

+> [!IMPORTANT]
+ > Currently, to use AI Builder models in Power Automate, you will need to create the flow inside a solution.
+More information: [Create a flow in a solution](/flow/create-flow-solution).

 ## Create your flow

 1. Sign in to [Power Automate](https://flow.microsoft.com/), select the **My flows** tab, and then select **Create from blank**.